Block 37: Corporate difficulties

 Mills' troubles began in November 2005, with revelations of large losses on failed projects, a cash crunch and a U.S. Securities and Exchange Commission investigation into its accounting.
 The SEC inquiry was upgraded to a formal investigation in March 2006.
 The reclassification as a formal investigation allows for the use of additional techniques such as subpoenas.
-On April 6, 2007, Simon Property Group, Inc. announced the joint acquisition of Mills Corporation along with Farallon Capital Management for $25.25 per share of common stock.
+On April 6, 2007, Simon Property Group, Inc. announced the joint acquisition of the Mills Corporation along with Farallon Capital Management for $25.25 per share of common stock.

 Block 37 troubles

 In March 2006, contractors halted construction because of fears that they would not be paid.
 This caused Morningstar to reconsider their lease commitment.
 As a result, the value of the project declined, which made the resale of the project rights difficult.
 Mills was close to a deal with German investment firm, Deutsche Immobilien Fonds A.G. prior to the difficulties.
 DIFA had outbid Chicago developer Golub & Co., which then became the frontrunner.
 Golub, an international real estate investment company headquartered in Chicago, has closed on the office space portion of the project.
 Mills eventually sold the retail space rights to Chicago developer Joseph Freed & Associates, who had previously purchased the nearby Carson, Pirie, Scott and Company Building (located at 1 South State Street) that closed in early 2007.

 By 2007, Golub and Mills were in a legal entanglement over certain leases to Morningstar for 211000 sqft.
 Golub claimed Mills knew the measurements of the floors actually totalled 237000 sqft although they contracted for 211000 sqft.
 Golub claimed a Morningstar affiliate "...induced Morningstar to agree in the lease to be bound by an after-the-fact re-measurement of the space."
 Additionally, Golub claimed that Mills has acted without Daley administration authorizations for plans such as elimination of a proposed hotel in favor of a second apartment tower, as required by an agreement between Golub and Mills.
 In addition, Golub had sued over the residential portion of the project, which was given to Freed.
 Golub claimed to have accepted the office space part of the project at a low profit with the expectation of making a larger profit on the residential portion.
 The subsequent court ruling allowed Mills to terminate its contract with Golub to develop the project's two residential towers and to sell the residential portion of the Block 37 project in the Loop to developer Joseph A. Freed & Associates LLC.